-As a big Al Pacino fan I’ve seen pretty much all of his films, but this 2012 one I’ll admit passed me by, that is until today.
-Here’s my Stand Up Guys Blu-ray review.
+I’m taking a look at a Pacino film from 2012.
+This is the Stand Up Guys blu-ray review, as a big Al Pacino fan I’ve seen pretty much all of his films.
+However this 2012 offering I’ll admit passed me by, that is until now.
+It’s time for a closer look…

 - Genre: Crime, Comedy

 - Cinematography by Michael Grady